shreepublic/wh-support-docs/docs/prerequisites/prerequisites-802.md

 The use of a second Eclipse instance for BIRT development is recommended as standard Curam development often requires an Eclipse version that is not compatible with the certified BIRT development environment.

-See the Third Party Tools Guide and BIRT Developer Guide which provide a full explanation.
+See the Development Environment Installation Guide and the BIRT Developer Guide  provide a full explanation.

 Curam uses the all-in-one installation.
-For more information please see BIRT versions and platform support
+For more information, see [BIRT versions and platform support](https://download.eclipse.org/birt/downloads/drops/).

 |Supported software|Version|Details|
 |------------------|-------|-------|